Prince Edward Island automobile ban: Plebiscite and ban reinstated

 Rural residents were again angered by the relaxing of restrictions and protested the decision.
 Prominent farmers complained that the ban was relaxed after consulting with businessmen but without consulting any farmers on the Island.
 In response, a plebiscite was held across the Island in June 1913, in which each school district voted whether to relax the restrictions as proposed by the government, or to reinstate the full ban.
 Contemporary reports estimate that over 90% of respondents supported reinstating the ban, although the provincial government suppressed the official results.

 The mixed results of the plebiscite led to a situation where automobiles were allowed to operate in some communities but were banned from others.
 Automobile owners could drive through one community but then have to hire a team of horses to tow their car through the next district.
-A well known fox magnate, Frank Tuplin, owned a car in Summerside, a banned community.
+A well known fox magnate, Frank Tuplin (1867–1949), owned a car in Summerside, which banned automobiles.
 He would load the car onto the railway to bring it to Charlottetown to drive around for the day, before bringing it back to his home again by rail.